Puerto Rico to receive nearly $4B in US pandemic funds - WTMJ

 Puerto Rico reopened dozens of public and private schools in March for the first time since the pandemic began, although less than 100 of the island’s more than 850 public schools were authorized to do so.
 At the time, only kindergarteners, special education students and children in first, second, third and 12th grades were allowed to return to school for in-person classes twice a week.
 A month later, officials closed all schools given a spike in COVID-19 cases and didn’t reopen some of them until May.

+Cardona said that in addition to meeting with Gov. Pedro Pierluisi, he also will meet with students, parents, educators, union leaders and others “to make sure we hear what’s happening and how we can best support…Puerto Rico.”

-It wasn’t immediately known exactly how the administration of Puerto Rico Gov. Pedro Pierluisi planned to spend the newest federal funds.
+It wasn’t immediately known exactly how Pierluisi’s administration planned to spend the newest federal funds.
 The announcement comes three months after Cardona announced that Puerto Rico had immediate access to $912 million in federal education money.

 Strict conditions had prevented the U.S. territory from receiving certain federal funds in a timely manner under the Trump administration, but these have been easing under U.S. President Joe Biden.